Rolf Harris: Musical recordings and experimentation

-Harris has released 30 studio albums, two live albums and 48 singles.
+Harris released 30 studio albums, two live albums and 48 singles.
 In 1960 his single "Tie Me Kangaroo Down, Sport" reached number 1 in Australia, and in 1969 "Two Little Boys" reached number 1 on both the Irish and UK charts.
 His 1992 Rolf Rules OK? album was nominated for the ARIA Music Award for Best Comedy Release.

 Harris is credited with inventing a simple homemade instrument called the wobble board.
-As well as his beatboxing, similar to eefing, Harris went on to use an array of unusual instruments in his music, including the didgeridoo (the sound of which was imitated on "Sun Arise" by four double basses), the Jew's harp and, later, the stylophone (for which he also lent his name and likeness for advertising).
+As well as his beatboxing, similar to eefing, Harris went on to use an array of unusual instruments in his music, including the didgeridoo (the sound of which was imitated on "Sun Arise" by four double basses), the Jew's harp and later, the Stylophone (for which he also lent his name and likeness for advertising).

 His version of Led Zeppelin's "Stairway to Heaven", featuring didgeridoo and wobble board, reached the UK top ten in 1993.
-Harris also recorded a version of Queen's "Bohemian Rhapsody" and performed the Divinyls' "I Touch Myself", accompanied only by his wobble board, for "Denton's Musical Challenge" on MMM radio's Breakfast Show (the recording was released on the first Musical Challenge compilation album in 2000).
+Harris also recorded a version of Queen's "Bohemian Rhapsody" and performed the Divinyls' "I Touch Myself", accompanied only by his wobble board, for "Denton's Musical Challenge" on Triple M Sydney's Andrew Denton Breakfast Show (the recording was released on the first Musical Challenge compilation album in 2000).
 Harris also recorded an Australian Christmas song called "Six White Boomers", about a joey kangaroo trying to find his mother during the Christmas period.
 The song describes how Santa Claus used six large male kangaroos ("boomers"), instead of reindeer.
 In October 2008 Harris announced he would re-record his popular 1969 song "Two Little Boys", backed by North Wales' Froncysyllte Male Voice Choir, to mark the 90th anniversary of the end of World War I. Proceeds from the release were donated to the Poppy Appeal.
-Harris was inspired to make the recording after participating in My Family at War, a short series of programs that aired during the BBC's "Remembrance" season, broadcast in November 2008.
+Harris was inspired to make the recording after participating in My Family at War, a short series of programmes that aired during the BBC's "Remembrance" season, broadcast in November 2008.
 He discovered that the experiences of his father and uncle during the Great War mirrored the lyrics of the song.

 Sexual offences

-In March 2013, Harris was one of twelve people arrested during Operation Yewtree, for questioning regarding historical allegations of sexual offences.
-The allegations were not linked to those made against media personality Jimmy Savile, and Harris denied any wrongdoing.
+In March 2013, Harris was one of twelve people arrested in England during Operation Yewtree, for questioning regarding historical allegations of sexual offences.
+The allegations were not linked to the sexual misconduct revelations surrounding Jimmy Savile, who died in 2011, and Harris denied any wrongdoing.
 He was bailed without charge, did not comment publicly on the allegations, and was understood to have denied them strongly.
 When returning to the stage in May 2013 for the first time since his arrest, he thanked the audience for their support.